dewansh25bai10417/RouteAI/README.md

 ### 2. Running the Simulation
-Navigate to the project directory and run the controller: python main_runner.py
+Navigate to the project directory and run the controller:

+python main_runner.py

+Making sure all the files are in the same folder

 # 3. Understanding the Output